akaigraham/Identifying-Illegal-Fishing-Habits/README.md

 6. Conclusion / Summary

 ## Introduction
 Build a classifier to identify whether a vessel is fishing.
-Ultimate goal is to create a classifier that can be used by policymakers, regulators, and other stakeholders involved with preservation of ocean resources to identify vessels that are fishing.
+Provide policymakers and regulators an automated tool to identify fishing activity remotely.

 ![`Vessels Plotted by Label`](/readme_imgs/map.png)